9R/angleBarLamp/README.md

   * 480mm of DN32 HT pipe

 ### Electronics:
-  * 2x COP LEDs that suite your needs
+  * 2x COB LEDs that suite your needs (a width of 8-10mm is recommended)
   * Power supply
   * Switch or dimmer (check workshoptoolset)
   * 2x 1.5m wire